DFEC-R2D2/r2d2/docs/design_2017-2018/readme.md

 Not hard, maybe something that displays a bunch of information.
 Note, the one shown above is not necessarily what we want, just the first example found on the interweb.

+Taking a look at [D3.js](https://github.com/d3/d3/wiki/Gallery) in the basic charts section, we
+could:

+- donut chart on power system
+- line chart on motor currents
+- radar chart to display 360 deg sensor info

 ## Motor Controllers

 Initial analysis is [here](motors.ipynb)

+## Dome Motor

+TBD

 # How Ours Should Look